Breast cancer is the most common cancer affecting Australian women.

 Where and when

-In 2017, free breast screening services will be available in the following locations.
+In 2019, free breast screening services will be available in the below locations.

-Please note that dates may be subject to change due to weather, cultural, logistical or mechanical reasons.
+Dates are subject to change due to weather, cultural, logistical or mechanical reasons that are outside of our control.

 Who should be screened